 In 2018, he became the first Cubs manager to lead the team to four consecutive postseasons.
-In the last 11 seasons, his teams have averaged 92 wins and advanced to the postseason eight times, both tops among major league managers.
-He previously managed the Tamp Bay Rays for nine seasons (2006-14) and led them to the only four post season appearances in their 21-year history.
+In his nine seasons with Tampa Bay, Joe led the Rays to four post season appearances and one American League pennant.

 He has engineered two of the greatest turnarounds in major league history.
 In 2008, he took the Rays from a 68-96 last place finish in 2007 to a 98-64 mark and a World Series berth.
 In his first year with the Cubs, he guided them to a 97-65 season, 34 more wins than the previous season.

 Maddon is one of only three managers in major league history to go to the postseason seven or more times and not play in the major leagues joining Joe McCarthy and Jim Leyland.
 His 32 postseason wins are ninth in major league history.